mateusztobiasz/-WIMU-Data-poisoning/README.md

 ```bash
 foo@bar:~$ cd WIMU-Data-poisoning/
 ```
+### Environment and dependencies
-To create a virtual environment use:
+To create a virtual environment use (*python* is a name of at least Python 3.12.0 executable):
 ```bash
 foo@bar:~/WIMU-Data-poisoning$ poetry env use python
 ```
-To make sure it is set up properly run (an expected output is shown below):
+To make sure it is set up properly, run (an expected output is shown below):
 ```bash
 foo@bar:~/WIMU-Data-poisoning$ poetry env list
 .venv (Activated)